 Tips/things to consider as you prepare:

-Scene-driven: think in terms of distinct locations and what happens in each place.
-Something happens.
-Scenes distinguish a story from an essay.
-[More and more, I think this is THE KEY to good story-telling.
+Think in terms of scenes: distinct locations where something happens.
+Scenes distinguish a story from an essay, or op-ed, or sermon.
 Let your audience do the meaning-making.
-Guide them to it, with your edits and presentation, but don't unpack it for them too much.]
+Guide them to it, with your edits and presentation, but don't unpack it for them too much.

 Use dialogue as much as possible, especially to tell the audience things that would otherwise be exposition.

-You can count on your voice and delivery to do the adjectival heavy-lifting.
+Count on your voice and delivery to do the adjectival heavy-lifting.
 No need to say, "he stammered..." if you can deliver it, "H-he-hello!"
+And you don’t need adverbs!
+Really!
+Basically none!

 Think about what your story is about (themes), beyond what happens (plot, facts).
 This helps keep you stream lined and edit out the stuff that may be good, but isn't necessary.